Jane Kim: Personal life and media coverage

 Kim plays electric bass guitar and has performed with the all-female indie rock band Strangely at small San Francisco venues including the Brainwash Cafe and Laundromat.
 In 2000 she co-founded Locus Arts in San Francisco's Japantown, a non-profit gallery and media performance space formed to support Asian American art; the gallery eventually merged with Kearny Street Workshop.
 For the Asian American Theater Company she served on the board of directors.
 She helped to save Bindlestiff Studio, a place for Filipino arts in SoMa.
 Kim occasionally serves as a judge at poetry slam competitions held by Youth Speaks.
 In 2004 she said her favorite musical artists included the Quannum Projects, a collective of hip-hop musicians such as rapper Lyrics Born and hip-hop duo Blackalicious.
 In 2010 she said her favorite song was "Triumph" released in 1997 by the Wu-Tang Clan.

-Kim was selected by 7x7 magazine as one of "20 Hot 2010" persons in September 2010.
+Kim was selected by 7x7 magazine as one of their "20 Hot 2010" persons in September 2010.
 She was pictured on the cover of SF Weekly in October 2010.
 Kim was featured on the cover of KoreAm magazine in February 2011.
 Nark magazine interviewed Kim in June 2012, asking her about her nightlife preferences.
 She said she appreciated the work of San Francisco Entertainment Commissioners who ease the friction between nightlife venues and local residents.
 Kim said wine and single-malt whiskey were drinks she enjoyed, especially Lagavulin.

 In August 2016, Kim was reportedly dating California Supreme Court Associate Justice Goodwin Liu.